 Self Ownership and Personal Responsibility

 The ideas of Classical liberalism helped Western civilization flourish by seeing the individual as inherently important with inalienable rights, instead of a cog in someone else’s machine.
-Slavery, one of humanity’s longest standing shameful practices, is today widely recognized as a terrible human rights violation in large part because it denies people self-ownership over their own bodies.
+Slavery, one of humanity’s longest-standing shameful practices, is today widely recognized as a terrible human rights violation in large part because it denies people self-ownership over their own bodies.

-Likewise, strength training is a very profound way to take active ownership over your own body.
+Likewise, strength training is a very profound way to take active ownership of your own body.
 To do something with it that renders it more capable, more durable, and more resilient.
 To change it in a way that is uniquely yours, because the changes in appearance and improvements in performance that result are based on the work you put in and your genetic code, not a label or limitation that some outsider placed on you.

 Personal Responsibility and Strength Training

-At Starting Strength, we often get asked some seemingly simple questions: “At what weight should I move on from the Novice Linear Progression?”
+We often get asked some seemingly simple questions: “At what weight should I move on from the Novice Linear Progression?”
 Or, “I got up to 315×5 on my squat, am I ready for Intermediate programming yet?”
 The answer to this question is a profoundly insightful connection between strength and liberty.

 There is no predetermined weight at which your linear progression should end, or at which you should switch to more complex programming.
 You should train properly, appropriately for your level of training advancement, and move on only when you can no longer make progress at the appropriate rate.